REV-G1-P1/P3-Repo-BackEnd/README.md

 1. Clone this repository.
 2. Run `mvn clean install` to build the application.
-3. Run `java -war target/banking-application-backend.war` to start the application.
+3. Run `java -jar target/banking-application-backend.jar` to start the application.

 ## Using the API

-To use the API, you can use Swagger UI, which is available at `http://localhost:8090/swagger-ui.html` when the application is running.
+To use the API, you can use Swagger UI, which is available at `http://localhost:8084/swagger-ui.html` when the application is running.
 You can also use a tool like Postman to make API requests.

 To use the Twilio API, you will need to set environment variables: TwillioSID, TwillioAuthToken, TwillioPhoneNumber.
 These variables are used within the `LoginLogoutService.java`.